Performing system maintenance tasks

 The Patches table

-In addition, you can rollback an installed patch by clicking Rollback: <patch name> page is displayed and lists all the hosts where rollback is possible.
+In addition, you can rollback an installed patch by clicking.
+A Rollback: <patch name> page is displayed and lists all the hosts where rollback is possible.
 Select the appropriate hosts and click Rollback.

 Viewing deployment logs